 Robbery suspect appears in court for preliminary hearing

 Oct.
-5—Just a week after he was arrested for robbing a southern Laurel bank, Shawn Fox appeared for a preliminary hearing in Laurel District Court.
+6—LONDON — Just a week after he was arrested for robbing a southern Laurel bank, Shawn Fox appeared for a preliminary hearing in Laurel District Court.

 Testifying for the Laurel Sheriff's Office was Det.
 Robert Reed, who said Laurel Dispatch received a 9-1-1 call at 12:50 p.m. on September 27 from a Community Trust Bank employee.
 The call stated there was a robbery in progress at the bank on Cumberland Gap Parkway.